RichardHSingh/Lvl6SD_24T1_Django_TMKRecipes/README.md

 # Commands Needed
 Following are needed to be typed into terminal at appropraite times during the course of the development.
-These are the imperative though not limited to commands needed.<br>
+These are the imperative though not limited to commands needed.<br><br>

 **python -m venv env** --> to have a virutal environment set up in your workspace<br><br>
 **.venv\scripts\activate** --> to enable to virtual environment<br><br>